fjaderboll/pytradfri-rest/README.md

 * Setting color value just defaults to a predefined color.
 Might need to switch to XY color in backend.
 * Setting dimmer value on a group will not turn on lights who already have that exact value since earlier.
 This works on individual devices.
-* Latest version of Werkzeug library has a compile issue.
-Once fixed remove `Werkzeug==0.16.1` from `requirements.txt`.

 # Future features